3m0W33D/goenv/README.md

 this opens up a new subshell for you to work in.
 It will also download and install the version of Go that you want it to.

-It also supports vendoring dependencies by added a top-level `vendor` directory to a project, and placing that directory first in the `$GOPATH` so that dependencies fetched with `go get` will be placed there.

 ## Installation

 Currently goenv is written in python, so installation is a simple `pip